aeteck/academic-kickstart/content/home/about.md

 As a student, he took part in the [UC Berkeley Human Powered Vehicle Team](https://hpv.berkeley.edu) and the [Human-Assistive Robotic Technologies](https://hart.berkeley.edu) laboratory where he applied and enhanced skills and interests involving: CAD, machine design, manufacturing, control theory, and data analysis.
 Additionally, he has taken extensive coursework in the areas of dynamics and control to further his interest and curiosity in these topics.

 Overall, Adolfo is involved in the lifelong pursuit of knowledge.
 To his friends and colleagues, Adolfo is known to be an exceptionally driven and organized individual, who has the staying power to deliver on lengthy or complex tasks.
-This website is intended to elaborate on his skillset by offering an in-depth view of some the projects he has worked on.
+This website is intended to elaborate on his skillset by offering an in-depth view of some projects he has worked on.

 {{% staticref "files/adolfo_tec_resume.pdf" "newtab" %}}Resume (PDF){{% /staticref %}}